ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Building_Using_Automation.md

 ### Infra repo

-This section will implement the Infra repo
+Let's create the other repo observed by ConfigSync: `tier1-infra`.

 1. Create a new `tier1-infra` repo in your Azure Devops project
     - Sandbox